NotAnIronman/CollectionLog/README.md

 * Only enemies with a combat level show the "Collection Log" menu entry
 * Ability to show Completion Count (change in settings)

-## Planned Updates
-* Better detection for enemies with multiple variants, such as Hobgoblins
+## Update V1.2 - 05/19/26
 * Ability to see your dry percentage (toggle)
+* Show tracked killcount
+* Toggle to require Shift click to see collection log option
+* Opacity slider for background and foreground elements
 * Fix clue scrolls
 * Add color themes
-* Opacity slider for background and foreground elements
-* Show tracked killcount
+* Removed "Nothing" drop
+* Added "F2p" tag for drops only able to be obtained in F2p worlds
+* Fixed graphical issue with "-", when item has a range
+* Added ability to reset Cache manually
-* Toggle to require Shift click to see collection log option
+* Added ability to auto-collapse completed sections of log
+* Added ability to automatically add all enemies you have seen to your drop log.

+## Planned Updates
+* Better detection for enemies with multiple variants, such as Hobgoblins

 If you have any ideas for a plugin, please let me know by either messaging me ingame @ "The Riptide" or commenting on my reddit posts.